tiborsulyan/autologout/README.md

 ### TODO

-- Handle multiple browser tabs
+- Handle timeout in the admin area

 ### Links